 Scoutmasters are encouraged to visit with MB counselors throughout the week to check on their Scout's progress.
-Scoutmasters will be notified of a meeting time that they can meet with MB Counselors to check on their scout's MB status.
 At the close of camp, units will receive a packet containing a MB report indicating merit badge completion and merit badge partial information for each scout.